 To get to Four Dances, head west out of town and turn south on Coburn Road.
 You'll come to Canyon Trail Road on your left, but you'll turn right on the unmarked dirt road.
 The trailhead is only 0.2 miles farther on.

-Many game trails wind through the area and intersect with the main trail, but the main trail is obvious and easy to follow.
+Many game trails wind through the area and intersect with the main trail, but the main path is evident and easy to follow.
 It leads to the cliffs' edge, where you can take in some panoramic views of Billings, the Yellowstone River, and the Beartooth Mountains.
 The path then continues down to the rocky river bank.

 Four Dances trail is a popular hike, and there is a 400-foot elevation gain along the way.
-It's not technical or difficult, but it will get the blood pumping.
-It's wide open, too, so if you're heading out during the hot summer months, we'd recommend sticking to the early morning for the coolest air.
+It's not technical or complex, but it will get the blood pumping.
+It's wide open, too, so if you're heading out during the hot summer months, we'd recommend sticking to the early morning for the most relaxed air.
 The entire trip to the river banks and back again is 1.8 miles.

 In total, it's a 4.2-mile loop, but there are lots of connector trails to allow you to cut your journey short if needed.
 It's great for families and dogs, and you're sure to see birds and wildlife, along with some gorgeous views of the town and river.